DeSales’ students are immersed in character, forged in experience, and prepared for success.

 How to Make the Internship Go Smoothly

-Initial contact: Prior to the beginning of the internship, we recommend that the student and the internship host arrange an interview and define the student's job responsibilities and related matters of interest (e.g., start and end dates, hours expected, company rules, etc.).
+Initial contact: Prior to the beginning of the internship, we recommend that the student and the internship host arrange an interview.
+This helps define the student's job duties and related matters of interest (e.g., start and end dates, hours expected, company rules, etc.).
 Please provide your student intern with a formal offer letter or email, which your student can submit to the Career Development Center upon applying for a credited internship.

-Communication: Open communication between you, the Faculty Supervisor and the student is critical to provide a positive experience.
-The student will meet with their Faculty Supervisor periodically during the semester.
+Communication: Open dialog between you, the Faculty Supervisor and the student is critical to provide a positive experience.
+The student will meet with their Faculty Supervisor often during the semester.
 Likewise, the Faculty Supervisor should contact you for your feedback on how the internship is progressing.
 At the end of the semester, when you complete your intern's evaluation, be sure to discuss it with your student.

 High Expectations: The greatest benefit is to treat your student as you do your professional employees.